The Riches of Christ

 12 But this Man, after He had offered one sacrifice for sins forever, sat down at the right hand of God, 13 from that time waiting till His enemies are made His footstool.

 This New Testament scripture confirms what the Old Testament scripture of Psalm 110:1, cited above it, says.
 Also, please note that it is through the sacrificial death of Jesus Christ on the cross that all of Christ’s enemies will submit themselves in willing worship and praise to God the Father and God the Son.

 Now let us continue to read the verses that follow this New Testament scripture to understand the glorious biblical truth of how Jesus Christ will bring all His enemies under His submission as His footstool.

 14 For by one offering He has perfected forever those (His enemies) who are being sanctified.
 15 But the Holy Spirit also witnesses to us; for after He had said before, 16 “This is the covenant that I will make with them (with His enemies) after those days, says the LORD: I will put My laws into their (His enemies’) hearts, and in their (His enemies’) minds I will write them,” 17 then He adds, “Their (His enemies’) sins and their lawless deeds I will remember no more.”

 Please study and meditate on this powerful and glorious scripture, and let the truth of God penetrate deep into your mind and spirit.
 God Himself will write His laws into the hearts of all His enemies.
-Here, God is talking about the Law of Faith (Romans 3:27-28), the God-given faith to believe in God´s only begotten Son, Jesus Christ, and His finished work on the cross for the salvation of the whole world, past, present and future, without a single exception.
+Here, God is talking about the Law of Faith (Romans 3:27-28), the gift of God-given faith to believe in God´s only begotten Son, Jesus Christ, and His finished work on the cross for the salvation of the whole world: past, present and future, without a single exception.

 We are now in a position to clearly understand why Jesus Christ taught His disciples to ‘love your enemies’.